12 Industrials Stocks Moving In Friday's Pre-Market Session - Benzinga

 Losers

-- Virgin Galactic Hldgs SPCE shares decreased by 6.8% to $6.99.
-The company's market cap stands at $1.8 billion.
-As per the press release, Q1 earnings came out yesterday.
+- CEA Industries CEAD shares fell 11.95% to $1.18.
+The company's market cap stands at $9.1 million.
+As per the news, the Q1 earnings report came out yesterday.

-- Satellogic SATL stock decreased by 4.5% to $6.8.
-The market value of their outstanding shares is at $616.7 million.
-As per the news, the Q1 earnings report came out 3 days ago.
+- Advanced Drainage Systems WMS shares declined by 5.01% to $91.94.
+The market value of their outstanding shares is at $6.6 billion.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.